-- The Amendments permit to measure some of the financial instruments with ESG-linked features at amortised cost or FVOCI if, in all contractually possible scenarios, the contractual cash flows before and after a contingent event that does not relate directly to changes in basic lending risks and costs would not be significantly different from the contractual cash flows on a financial instrument with identical contractual terms, but without such a contingent feature. - The application of the Amendments allows consistent and comparable measurement of the financial instruments having contractual cash flows consistent with the basic lending arrangement and similar economic substance.
+- The Amendments permit to measure some of the financial instruments with ESG-linked features at amortised cost or FVOCI if, in all contractually possible scenarios, the contractual cash flows before and after a contingent event that does not relate directly to changes in basic lending risks and costs would not be significantly different from the contractual cash flows on a financial instrument with identical contractual terms, but without such a contingent feature. - 40 The application of the Amendments allows consistent and comparable measurement of the financial instruments having contractual cash flows consistent with the basic lending arrangement and similar economic substance. - 41 EFRAG's overall assessment is that the requirements in the Amendments will result in comparable information.